jlooper/quicknoms/_posts/2015-01-31-peppersalt-wings.markdown

 3. Grind up the pepper and salt together in a grinder, blender, or mortar and pestle.

 4. Line the roasting pan with foil.
 Place the wings inside and coat them with the seasoning.
 Turn over and coat the other side.
+Drizzle with a little oil.

 5. Close the foil and bake at 350 degrees for about an hour